vain/pdfPres/README.md

 That'll allow you to do fancy things.

 `-N` allows you to specify a file with notes that will be loaded on startup.
-The file has to be in the same format that pdfPres uses when saving notes.
+The file has to be in the same format that pdfpres uses when saving notes.